 The Yazoo clay is an Eocene epoch expansive clay deposit that outcrops in a tilting band through Central Mississippi.
 Structures built prior to 1990 with improper foundation designs occasionally produce over 12 inches of differential movement.
-In this blog, I will talk mainly about residential slab construction.
+In this blog, I will talk mainly about residential slab construction and I will update this blog as new information becomes available.
+The last update is 6-22-2018.
 There is an interesting cosmic connection with the Yazoo clay that I think you will enjoy, but I will leave that for the end of this blog.
 There are a lot of ideas about construction and Yazoo clay so I will use the most reliable information available (data subject to peer review).
 Note that because this blog has been very popular I have updated it (October 2017).
 I start with four myths about slab foundations built on Yazoo clay.

 The buffer is very important but it does not remove the threat of Yazoo clay unless it extends much deeper.
 There is adequate evidence from detailed published studies of foundation failures that show this (see reference "Field Measurements of Yazoo Clay...).
 The actual purpose of the buffer is to reduce the differential movements in a slab foundation created by the expansive soil to within acceptable limits.
 When I say a slab foundation, I mean a typical stiffened slab (with beams built into the slab) without deep drilled piers or piles.
 The use of a buffer is a legitimate strategy for the design of shallow foundations on expansive soils.
 Locally the depth of the buffer that engineers have specified has changed.
 In the 1970's and early 80's we typically saw 6 feet as the required thickness of the buffer.
 In the last 15 years or so we now often see 7 or 8 feet.
 For slabs built more than 18 inches above grade, a thicker buffer is needed.
 The same applies to slabs built below grade.